About the Women's Leadership Institute

 - expand their personal and organizational impact.

 Participants are selected from all levels throughout the University, to create a unique learning community which encourages self-reflection, peer-coaching and networking.
-Following the September 11, 2020 full-day retreat, the cohort comes together for nine monthly sessions (1st Thursdays, October – June, 9 a.m. to 12 noon).
+Following a September full-day retreat, the cohort comes together for nine monthly sessions.

 The registration fee is $250 for U of M employees, which helps cover the cost of some of the program materials.
 (Note: the registration fee may be adjusted if the program is delivered in a virtual or hybrid model.)
 A limited number of scholarships are available through the Women's Center upon request.